Ralph-souza/ecoleta_web_page/README.md

 <li>Register a new collection site;</li>
 <li>Search for collection sites by states/cities.</li></br>

-<p>In order to develop or test the project it's valid to use a VSCode plugin called "Live Server", which can be easily downloaded
+<p>In order to check a simplified version of this project it's important do install a VSCode plugin called "Live Server", however as it follows you will
-through VSCode extensions panel.</p></br>
+how to install node.js and which port access to run it.</p></br>

+<h1>Installing NODE.JS v.12 via terminal on UBUNTU 18</h1>

+<p>When using the BASH terminal the steps you need to follow are:</p>

+<p>1- Into you home use the command bellow to update the dependencies;</p>
+  <p>$ sudo apt update</p>

+<p>2- Installing NODE.JS;</p>
+  <p>$ sudo apt install nodejs</p>

+<p>However is important to know that probably the version you will have installed is not the v.12, to updtate it you will have to use PPA (Personal Packages Archive)</p>